Fox Movies (Southeast Asian TV channel): As Fox Movies

-On January 1, 2022, Fox Movies Taiwan was renamed to Star Movies Gold.

-On August 15, 2022, FOX Movies Facebook Page unexpectedly reopened after closing on October 1, 2021 when 3 channels of FOX Movies Network stopped broadcasting along with 15 channels of Disney Network Group Asia Pacific.

-Final feeds

 Fox Movies Asia

-Fox Movies Asia (formerly known as Fox Movies Premium) was transmitted in Southeast Asia.
+Fox Movies Asia (formerly known as Fox Movies Premium) was transmitted in Parts of Southeast Asia.
 It was the only advertisement free version of Fox Movies and, unlike other versions of Fox Movies, this version also spent minimal time promoting its own upcoming movies.
-The channel did not air promotions of movies classified as unsuitable for people aged under eighteen until 8pm SEAT and 9pm for Malaysia.
-This channel broadcast 24 hours a day.
+The channel did not air promotions of movies classified as unsuitable for people aged under eighteen until 8 pm (or 9 pm for Malaysia).
+This channel broadcast movies in their catalog for 24 hours a day.
 5.1 Dolby Surround sound was available and applicable on the HD channel.
-The channel officially cease operations on October 1, 2021.

 Fox Movies Philippines

-On June 10, 2017, in line with its Southeast Asian counterpart (Fox Movies Premium), Star Movies in the Philippines was rebranded as Fox Movies.
+On June 10, 2017, Star Movies (Philippines, SD only) was rebranded as Fox Movies.
 Like its predecessor, it also has English subtitles daily, as well as local advertisements when the movie is taking a break (its HD counterpart, however, does not because of the HD channel formerly using its Asian feed (Fox Movies Premium) and Fox Movies Asia feed).
 The channel typically broadcasts action, comedy, animation and horror/suspense films every day and drama films on early morning.

 On June 12, 2017, the HD channel was converted into Philippine feed during independence day of the Philippines while the Asia feed will continue to broadcast via live streaming on a subscription-based FOX+ which is available to Cignal, Globe, Smart and PLDT Home subscribers and with Chinese subtitles on their movies (along with Fox Family Movies and Fox Action Movies) which was later removed and replaced by Fox Sports including (2 & 3).

+Revert to Asian feed and shutdown

-On January 1, 2020, FOX Movies Philippines, along with its Philippine-based operating channels: Fox Life, FOX, and National Geographic SD, were reverted to their main Southeast Asian feed.
+On January 1, 2020, Fox Movies Philippines, along with its Philippine-based operating channels: Fox Life, Fox, and National Geographic SD, were reverted to their main Southeast Asian feed.
 The channel started showing main feed plugs and retained the English subtitles on the movie after the revert, but this feed still initiates a local opt-out after a movie and a lesser ad break in the middle of the movie to accommodate local advertisements.
-The channel premieres major blockbuster films every Saturday while independent and low-budget films on Mondays and Thursdays.
+The channel premieres major blockbuster films every Saturday as well as independent and low-budget films on Mondays and Thursdays.

-The channel officially ceased operations on October 1, 2021.
+Fox Movies, along with other Disney-owned Fox channels across Southeast Asia and Hong Kong, ceased operations on October 1, 2021.

-Fox Movies HD

-On January 1, 2012, Star Movies HD was rebranded as Fox Movies Premium HD in selected Asian territories where Star Movies has been renamed to Fox Movies Premium.
-On June 10, 2017, Fox Movies Premium HD has been renamed to Fox Movies HD.

-The HD Channel also closed on October 1, 2021.